Research collaboration between academia and industry – ARCEx – the Research Centre for Arctic Petroleum Exploration

 The research is carried out at 6 universities (UiT, NTNU, UiO, UiB, UNIS and UiS) and 4 research institutions (Akvaplan-niva, IRIS, NGU and Norut).
 The Department of Geosciences at UiT The Arctic University of Norway (UiT) is the host institution for the research centre.

-ARCEx is funded by the Research Council of Norway (RCN #228107), 7 industry partners (Statoil, ENI, Aker BP, Lundin, Engie, Shell, and INEOS E&P (prev.
-DONG Energy)), Troms fylkeskommune, and by in-kind contributions.
+ARCEx is funded by the Research Council of Norway (RCN #228107), 7 industry partners (Statoil, ENI, Aker BP, Lundin, Engie, DEA, and INEOS E&P), Troms fylkeskommune, and by in-kind contributions.
 The total funding is approximately 220 MNOK, and the project duration is up to 8 years.

 The main goal of ARCEx is to create new knowledge about the petroleum resources in the Arctic and to provide essential knowledge and methodology for eco-safe exploration.